webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

     - **RBAC** support.
 - **Azure Queue Storage**
   - Azure **storage infrastructure**. store large numbers of messages(millions, limit is size of storage account), accessible from anywhere using **HTTPS**.
+  - it's the solution when you need to store more than **80 GB** of messages in a queue.
+  - FIFO, but not guaranteed.
   - **Delivery**: **30 seconds** after message read, message becomes invisisble.
   - **Batched Receive**: **retrieving multiple messages in a single batch operation**, improving efficiency when processing large volumes of messages.
   - **Peeking**: peeking refers to the process of **retrieving messages from a queue without removing them**.
 It allows you to **examine the messages** contents without changing their **visibility** or state in the queue.